ioccc-src/winner/next/guidelines.md

 The above process helps keep us biased for/against any one particular individual.
-Therefore you **MUST** refrain from putting any information that reveals your identity in your entry.
+Therefore you **MUST** refrain from putting any information that reveals your identity in your submission.

 Now some people point out that coding style might reveal the information about the others.
 However we consider this to be simply circumstantial